clemenko/px-harvester/airgap_readme.md

 # Hauler All the Pure/Portworx Things

 This guide will show how we can easily air gap all the Pure and Portworx bits for Harvester.
+It is heavily based on https://docs.portworx.com/portworx-csi/install/airgapped-install#configure-portworx-version-manifest.
 We are going to use a tool from Rancher Gov called Hauler.
 Currently we are not using all the features of Hauler.
 This guide is using the FlashArray as the target storage device.
 There a few things we will need to connect.
 An API token for the `pureuser`, the ip address, a linux host with internet access, and a linux host with access to the array.

 ## install hauler - INTERNET side